mariunaise/HDA-Thesis/content/SMHD.typ

 This biggest (or maximum) offset is of particular interest to us, as it tells us how far we deviate from the original quantizer used during enrollment.
 The maximum offset for a 2-bit configuration $phi$ is $1/16$ and we only introduce smaller offsets in between if we use a higher even number of metrics.

+More formally, we can define the maximum metric offset as follows:

+$ phi_"max" = frac(floor(frac(S,2)), 2^M dot S dot 2) $

-More formally, we can define the maximum metric offset for an even number of metrics as follows:
+/*More formally, we can define the maximum metric offset for an even number of metrics as follows:
 $ phi_("max,even") = frac(frac(S,2), 2^M dot S dot 2) = frac(1, 2^M dot 4) $<eq:max_offset_even>

 Here, we multiply $phi$ from @eq:offset by the maximum metric index $i_"max" = S/2$.